dan-nagle/h2m/README.txt

 ./h2mbuild.sh -download -download_dir [path to desired Clang/LLVM download]
 or run ./h2mbuild.sh -i for interactive mode.

-It is recommended to download and install CMake seperately from h2m, but the script may be able to do this for you.
+It is recommended to download and install CMake separately from h2m, but the script may be able to do this for you.
 To build h2m if you are also missing CMake as well as Clang and LLVM, run:
 ./h2mbuild.sh -download -download_dir [path to desired Clang/LLVM download]